Chia-Network/chia-blockchain/CONTRIBUTING.md

 To install pre-commit on your system see https://pre-commit.com/#installation.
 After installation, you can either use it manually with `pre-commit run` or let it trigger the hooks automatically before each commit by installing the provided configuration with `pre-commit install`.

-## Configure VS code

-1. Install python extension
-2. Set the environment to `./venv/bin/python`
-3. Install mypy plugin
-4. Preferences > Settings > Python > Linting > mypy enabled
-5. Preferences > Settings > mypy > Targets: set to `./chia`

-## Configure Pycharm

-Pycharm is an amazing and beautiful python IDE that some of us use to work on this project.
-If you combine it with python black and formatting on save, you will get a very efficient workflow.
-It's also especially efficient for git branching, cherry-picking, committing and pushing.

-1. Run blackd in a terminal
-2. Install BlackConnect plugin
-3. Set to run python black on save
-4. Set line length to 120
-5. Install the linters in the root directory

 ## Testnets and review environments